andycroll/andycroll.com/_posts/2020/2020-03-01-fix-first-last-explicitly-set-implicit-ordering-in-rails-with-uuids.md

 With this one-line change you also retain the benefits of Rails’ `.first` and `.last` helper methods, provided you assign the `implicit_order_column` to the `created_at` timestamp.

-My friend [Tekin](https://tekin.co.uk) came up with the idea and [implemented it in Rails](https://github.com/rails/rails/pull/34480)!

 ## Why not?